Holly Cairns

-Holly Cairns (born 4 November 1989), also known as Holly McKeever Cairns, is an Irish Social Democrats politician who has been Leader of the Social Democrats since March 2023.
+Holly Cairns (born 4 November 1989), also known as Holly McKeever Cairns, is an Irish politician who has been leader of the Social Democrats party since March 2023.
 She has been a Teachta Dála (TD) for Cork South-West since the 2020 general election.
 She was a member of Cork County Council for the Bantry local electoral area from 2019 to 2020.

 Early life

 Born on a farm in West Cork, Cairns is a farmer working in the family business, Brown Envelope Seeds, producing organic seeds.
 She has a first class honours MSc in Organic Horticulture from University College Cork.
 Her mother, Madeline McKeever, contested the 2004 Skibbereen Town Council election as a Green Party candidate.
-Madeline McKeever, noted as an environmental activist in West Cork: The People and the Place, was arrested in 2003 alongside Quentin Gargan for selling home produce on the street in Skibbereen.
+McKeever, described as an environmental activist by Alannah Hopkin in her book West Cork: The People and the Place, was arrested in 2003 alongside Quentin Gargan for selling home produce on the street in Skibbereen.
 A subsequent court case found that their market stalls were legal, to the benefit of other would-be market traders.
 Cairns attended Lisheen National School and lives in Turk Head, Aughadown.

+During the 2010s, Cairns lived abroad, spending some time working in an orphanage in Romania before moving to Malta for four years.
+There, Cairns worked for a charity organisation called INSPIRE which provides educational, therapeutic and leisure services to children and adults with intellectual, developmental and physical disabilities.